Raphael40/Electric-Grape-Theme-VS-Code/README.md

 </p>

 <h1 align="center">
-    LaFosse Academy Theme for VS Code
+    My Theme for VS Code
 </h1>

 <p align="center">
-    A vibrant theme made with the LFA branding colours
+    A vibrant theme that may blind you
 </p>

 <p align="center">